Liam McHugh-Russell (2009 - 2010)

 Liam’s legal studies focused on international law, human rights and labour regulation.
 His ongoing research interest is in crafting progressive policy responses to the sociological, economic and legal realities of globalization, especially through labour law.
 To that end, he spent a summer interning with a former legal adviser at the International Labour Organization (ILO), and studied European and international approaches to these issues while on exchange at Budapest’s Central European University.
 His focus has many parallels with those of his Academic Mentor, William Dawson Scholar and Professor Adelle Blackett, who is a former official of the International Labour Organization (ILO).
-As a Sauvé Scholar, Liam’s primary project will be the completion of a book for publication on the ILO’s efforts to eradicate forced labour in Myanmar.
+As a Sauvé Scholar, Liam’s primary project was the completion of a book for publication on the ILO’s efforts to eradicate forced labour in Myanmar.

 Liam is an avid cinephile, continues to work on improving his French, and can order any number of coffees in Hungarian.